The first word you ever spoke was: light.

 Thus time began.
 For long you said no more.

 Man was your second, and a frightening, word …

 writes R. M. Rilke on the God’s creation in his Poems From the Book of Hours.

 I cannot measure up with my countryman’s spiritual prowess with words in poetry, yet his elevated consciousness touches upon my own creative soul.
 Rilke was Czech writing in German as most of the educated bourgeoisie in the Austro-Hungarian realm.
 We wrote in French too, as some emigrated (Kundera) from the socialist oppression, the rest wrote in Russian and increasingly in our own, complex tongue.
 Now, free to roam where we desire, most millennial and worldly Czechs like myself write in English.
 Time only shows if our efforts illuminate the beauty in our hearts to the awe of the wider world, yet we must remain patient.
-Perhaps Chinese usurps the stage for our writing souls.
+Perhaps Chinese script usurps the stage for our writing souls.
 Language does not matter.
-Back to light, as it means everything to life.
+Back to light, as it means life or death.

 The power of light: mysterious and puzzling

 Light attracts me.
 Seducing me through its bright creative force, I wander around its shades and shapes, often wondering what does this ephemeral, minute masterpiece mean?
 This nature’s brush on the canvas of the Universe has fascinated humanity ever since our sensory perception magnetised us towards lucidity.
 Our mind actively inclines towards clarity rather than the passive dimness of sleepy darkness.
 Light never seems the same.
 That is mysterious and puzzling.

 Always changing and traveling dressed in distinct blues